stlbucket/sqitch-phile/readme.md

 ./cmd/verify.sh
 ```

-work on your schemas the <a href="https://metacpan.org/pod/sqitchtutorial">sqitch way</a>
+work on your schemas individually the <a href="https://metacpan.org/pod/sqitchtutorial">sqitch way</a>

 when you're ready to release, tag it:
 ```$xslt